getzep/docs.getzep.com/docs/deployment/auth.md

 ```

 Carefully copy the secret and JWT token to a safe place.
 You will need them in the next step.

+!!! note "Do not mix up the secret and the JWT token"

+        The secret is used to sign the JWT token.
+The JWT token is used to authenticate with Zep.
+        Do not mix up the two!
+Keep the secret safe.
+Anyone with access to your JWT token will be able to access your Zep server.

 ### 2. Configure Auth environment variables
 Set the following environment variables in your Zep server environment: